Julia is a former news editor for Portland Monthly.

 4 Portland Pubs in Which to Mourn Her Majesty Queen Elizabeth II

-Looking for a pub to drown your sorrows about the passing of the British monarch?
-From Toffee Club to the Horse Brass, we got you.
+Looking for a spot to drown your sorrows about the passing of the UK monarch?
+We got you.

 09/08/2022 By Michelle Harris, Margaret Seiler, and Julia Silverman